-Germicidal Lights: Can Help Reduce Germs and Improve Your Indoor Air Quality Posted July 29, 2015 Air Quality Through the spring, summer, and fall, allergies are constantly an issue.
-No matter when seasonal allergies area a nuisance for you or your family, the desire for relief is neverending.
-Whether it is mold, pet dander, or some other bacteria that is impacting your indoor air quality, germicidal lights can help lessen the effects of allergies.
-Germicidal lights may sound a bit unfamiliar because they aren’t mentioned often, but they can help reduce the pollutants affecting you.
+Germicidal Lights: Can Help Reduce Germs and Improve Your Indoor Air Quality Posted July 29, 2015 Through the spring, summer, and fall, allergies are constantly an issue.
+No matter when seasonal allergies area a nuisance for you or your family, the search for relief is constant.
+Whether it is mold, pet dander, or some other bacteria that is impacting your indoor air quality, germicidal lights could help lessen the effects of allergies.
+Germicidal lights may sound a tad unfamiliar because they aren’t mentioned often, but they can help tackle the contaminants affecting you.
 Even though they’re hidden inside your system, germicidal lights will keep germs from multiplying.
-Germicidal lights work by producing UV (ultraviolet) light rays that are able to penetrate the cell walls of the pollutants in your air, causing enough damage to end their growth and their capacity to multiply.
-The lights are also working non-stop, even when your system isn’t operating, meaning germs are always being eliminated.
+Germicidal lights work by emitting UV (ultraviolet) light rays that are able to penetrate the cell walls of the pollutants in your air, causing enough damage to end their growth and their capacity to multiply.
+The lights are also working all the time, even when your system isn’t running, meaning germs are always being eliminated.
 In addition to all of the indoor air quality benefits you’ll receive, germicidal lights also help your heating and cooling system operate at its best.
-When mold, pet dander, and other microorganisms pile up in your system, it could inhibit its performance, impacting energy efficiency and may even mean increased energy bills.
-Getting rid of those pollutants means a healthier system and air that’s a little easier to breathe for everyone.
+When mold, pet dander, and other microorganisms pile up in your system, it can inhibit its performance, impacting energy efficiency and may even mean increased energy bills.
+Getting rid of those pollutants means a healthier system and air that’s more enjoyable to breathe for everyone.
 Now that you’ve read about all of the benefits, there’s really no reason you shouldn’t inquire about germicidal lights next time you have air conditioner service done.
 After all, it does help enhance your air quality and could even help you decrease your monthly energy costs.
-Keep an eye on our blog if you want more tips on how to maintain indoor comfort levels in your home.
+Keep an eye on our blog if you would like more tips on how to maintain indoor comfort levels in your home.
 From air filtration and air purification to dehumidifiers, the experts at B&D Air Conditioning know indoor air quality.
 Call them at 928-432-6018 to take your home’s air quality to the next level.